obed junias

 news

-Apr 07, 2026 Thrilled to announce that our work, “LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning,” has been accepted for publication at the ACL 2026 Main Conference.
-See you in person! arXiv:2601.16504
+Apr 07, 2026 Thrilled to announce that our work, “LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning,” has been accepted at ACL 2026 (Short Papers).
+Paper

 selected publications